Besides its natural beauty, the Bowron Lakes are a wildlife sanctuary

 with an immense variety of bird life, including coots, mergansers, widgeon, mallards and Canadian geese.
 Campsites along the Bowron Lakes, set aside for our sole use, ensure the solitude so necessary for a meaningful wilderness experience.

 “One of the features that made things easier for us was the pickup and drop-off at the hotel.
-Not having to rent a car was nice, since it would sit for most of the week anyways, as well as not having to worry about ferry schedules etc.” Robert Smyth., London, Ontario
+Not having to rent a car was nice, since it would sit for most of the week anyways.”
+Robert Smyth., London, Ontario

 Click to Calculate Cost in your Currency